coughingmouse/Korean-Romanization/README.md

 | ㄲ | qq |
 | ㅋ | k |

-* For combinational letters, just write them out by each compositing letter
+* For combinational letters, just write them out by each compositig letter
 * Capital Latin letters are not used by default, but ⟨Q⟩, ⟨D⟩, ⟨B⟩, ⟨S⟩, ⟨Z⟩ may be used to abbreviate ⟨qq⟩, ⟨dd⟩, ⟨bb⟩, ⟨ss⟩, and ⟨zz⟩.
-But it's strongly not recommended, as this practice does not play well with the conventions regarding letter cases.
+But it's strogly not recommended, as this practice does not play well with the conventions reqarding letter cases.

 ### Misc.
-* Halfwidth font is strongly preferred.
+* Halfwidth font is strogly preferred.
 * ⟨f⟩ and ⟨x⟩ are not used for the transcription/transliteration of Mordern Korean. ⟨r⟩ is not used for transliteration.
 ______